mbwolff/SonGenApp/sgfr/README.md

 1. Create subdirectories `lib` and `Fievre` in the `songen_fr` directory.
 2. Run `scrapeTheatreClassique.py` (in the `songen` subdirectory).
 This will download the files for plays from the  [Théâtre Classique](http://www.theatre-classique.fr) website and place them in the directory `Fievre`.
 4. Create a MySQL database with `songen.sql` (in the parent directory of `songen_fr`).
 You will need to create two users in MySQL, one to build the database (with `INSERT` and `SELECT` privileges) and one for the web server to access the database (with `SELECT` privileges).
 You can create these accounts by looking at the parameters set in `buildCorpus.py` and `makeSonnet.py`.
-5. Run `build.Corpus.py`, which inserts all alexandrines from verse plays in `Fievre` into the `français` database table along with their IPA transliterations.
+5. Run `buildCorpus.py`, which inserts all alexandrines from verse plays in `Fievre` into the `français` database table along with their IPA transliterations.
 There may be formatting errors in the source data.
 These errors are easy to fix when the script throws an exception: just edit the source data and restart.
 6. Run `buildVectorSpace.py`.
 This will build the word embedding model and save it as `lib/Fievre_model`.
-7. The web application `makeSonnet.py` can now be deployed.
+7. The web application can now be deployed.
 I recommend [Gunicorn](https://gunicorn.org) for deployment.
-Set `songen_fr` as the active directory and run the following:
+Set `sgfr` as the active directory and run the following:
 ```
 gunicorn -b localhost:5000 -w 4 -t 120 --preload songen:app
 ```
 When the server starts up it will first load the word embedding model and vectorize all the verses in the database.
-This takes a while (less than a minute on my 3-year-old MacBook Pro).